metabase/metabase/docs/troubleshooting-guide/filters.md

 **Explanation**

 When we first set up a filter, we need to link the filter to a column.
-Our filter won't work at all if we make the wrong assumptions about column's values or data type.
-Or, the filter might suddenly stop working if the column gets changed.
+If we make the wrong assumptions about a column's values or data type, the filter won't work at all.
+If a column changes, the filter might suddenly stop working.

 For example, let's say we want to create a filter named "Select Product ID" linked to a column named **Product ID**.
 The filter won't work if any of these things happen: